airbnb/javascript/README.md

 ## Hoisting

   Since this part appeared to be more educational than anything else, you can refer to the original [Airbnb Style Guide](https://github.com/airbnb/javascript) for more information about hoisting.
+In short, use `const` and `let`, and always avoid using `var`.

 **[⬆ back to top](#table-of-contents)**